top of page

 For years, I lived almost entirely in my head.

 I functioned well.
 I was competent.
-I was disconnected.
+Yet, I was disconnected.

-Breathwork was one of the key things that brought me back into my body.
-Not dramatically.
-Gradually.
-Through practice.
+Breathwork was one of the key practices that brought me back into my body.
+Not dramatically, but gradually, through consistent practice.

 At first, it felt unfamiliar.
-Then it became natural.
-Over time, it changed how I walk, how I relate, how I listen, how I decide.
+Then, it became natural.
+Over time, it changed how I walk, relate, listen, and decide.

-It did not make life easier.
+It didn’t make life easier.
 It made it more real.

-If any part of this creates an itch rather than an answer, that is a good sign.
+If any part of this resonates with you, that’s a good sign.

 I run a monthly session called Breathing with Brothers in Stratford.
-It is a simple, grounded space for men to breathe, slow down, and reconnect.
-No performance.
-No fixing.
-No pressure.
+It’s a simple, grounded space for men to breathe, slow down, and reconnect.
+There’s no performance, no fixing, and no pressure.
 You are welcome.

-If you are curious but unsure, have any questions, or if you want to work 1-1 on a deeper level, we can also have a short 20-minute conversation.
-Free, no obligation.
+If you are curious but unsure, or if you have any questions, we can also have a short 20-minute conversation.
+It’s free and without obligation.
 Just a real conversation.

 Comments